nkabir/praxis/blogger-setup/post.md

 <img src="https://dl.dropbox.com/u/59707331/praxis/blogger-setup/blogger-configuration.png" width="100%" />

+## Posting to Blogger

 The following steps convert Markdown to HTML for Blogger:

     $ pandoc --no-wrap --from=markdown --to=html post.md | xclip

+A better solution is to use Google's Blogger API (v3).
+But access requires permission.
+I've submitted a request but have not heard back from Google.